ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 which is whether the group is open or closed.

 To get the state of Column Groups use the API method `columnApi.getColumnGroupState()`.
-To set the Column Group state use the API method `columnApi.setColumnGroupState(state)`.
+To set the Column Group state use the API method `columnApi.setColumnGroupState(stateItems)`.

 <api-documentation source='column-api/api.json' section='state' names='["getColumnGroupState", "setColumnGroupState"]' ></api-documentation>